Kristina01111000/Drws_site/README.md

 Make chats for lessons 6,7,8,9 on GH
 Try adding a black border around each panel on the GH homepage
 - Link all the social medias everywhere
-- check on the bug on drwalsdorf.com theme send invoice soon
+- check on the bug on drwalsdorf.com theme -> its so weird

+send invoice on monday